- What makes a good protein powder?

 One of the main drawbacks of vegan protein powders is that isolated, concentrated plant proteins often taste rather gritty and even a bit earthy.
 This means that manufacturers tend to add in at least a few grams of carbohydrate to make the powder taste better.
 Purists might baulk at the added sugars, but having that extra dose of rapidly absorbed carbs can be a good thing as you’ll need to restock your muscle glycogen stores after a workout.

-One other potential problem with plant protein powders is that these can by high in phytates, which block mineral absorption.
-Heat, fermentation, and sprouting destroy phytates, which means that good low-phytate protein sources include tempeh and cooked beans.
-Raw protein powders, especially those including legumes, may be high in phytates, and this could exacerbate the risk for low iron and iodine in vegans.
+One other potential problem with plant protein powders is phytates, which block mineral absorption.1 Heat, fermentation, and sprouting destroy phytates, which means that good low-phytate protein sources include tempeh and cooked beans.1 Raw protein powders, especially those including legumes, may be high in phytates, and this could exacerbate the risk for low iron and iodine in vegans.
 To minimize the risk of blocking absorption, take your protein supplement a few hours before or after taking any multivitamin and mineral supplements.
 Or, where possible, opt for a sprouted legume protein powder.

 Now all that’s out of the way, let’s get on with recommending specific vegan protein powders!